sftcd/openssl/esnistuff/design.md

 the related code wouldn't be part of a release.
 (Such code will be protected via  ``#ifdef ESNI_CRYPTO_INTEROP`` macros - that's not yet well-done.)

+## Plans

+- We do plan to add a server-side implementation
+- We may try integrate the server-side with some web server (apache/nginx)
+- We may try integrate the client-side with some web client application such as wget or curl.

+The timeline for our work is that Calum needs to be finished his project by approx. end March 2019.
+Stephen will continue work on this thereafter.

+## Design details

 We provide [data structures](#data-structures) and [APIs](#apis) that allow (client) applications to include ESNI in handshakes.